Holhudhoo: History

 The island's current population has been pretty recent, with estimated immigration of nearby islanders from 17th to 19th century.
 But a cemetery was discovered in the middle of the island, which proves that an older population has been living or has lived and abandoned the island before the current inhabitants.
+Holhudhoo was also the historical capital of Noonu Atoll before being changed due to lack of land.

 In the Maldivian history, mention of Holhudhoo has been scarce.
 One notable case was of Holhudhoo Nevin, whose family played a large part in the Maldives history in 19th and early 20th century.